botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 # Appendix

->This section contain **additional** information to solving the Portswigger labs and approaching the BSCP exam, such as the youtube content creators, Burp speed scanning technique, and python automated scripts I copied from [TJCHacking](https://www.youtube.com/@tjchacking/videos).
+>This section contain **additional** information to solving the PortSwigger labs and approaching the BSCP exam, such as the Youtube content creators, Burp speed scanning technique, python automated scripts I created by following [TJCHacking](https://www.youtube.com/@tjchacking/videos).

 ## Solve Labs with Python